DS4Earth/sp2020/source/index.rst

 Schedule
 --------

-We will meet every Monday from 1:25-4:25
+We will meet every Monday from 1:25-4:25 in Carolina Hall 220

 .. list-table:: ''
    :widths: 5 10